fqixiang/LifeProject/README.md

 ## 📝 Note

-The old script main.py is deprecated and will be removed in future versions.
+- The old script main.py is deprecated and will be removed in future versions.
+- classifier.py has been replaced by classifier_batched.py and prompt_builder.py.
+- The input file has been updated to Final_Data_Pilot_test.xlsx, and the evaluation input file has been updated to Final_Data_Pilot_test_ea.xlsx.
+- A new repository named LifeProject has been initialized on GitHub to manage core classification modules.

 ---